 After months of cold winter the days will soon be getting longer and warmer, and hopefully more consistently warm.
 Take advantage of this time of year to give your home some much needed TLC.
 We aren’t just talking about tackling your spring cleaning, we are talking about making sure your home is operating to peek performance, ready for those wet spring days and the warmer weather, because let’s face it winter can be hard on our homes.

 Gutters and Downspouts – Clean out your gutters and downspouts from any debris.
 This will allow for proper drainage when those spring rainstorms come.
 Check that all gutters and downspouts are secure and not leaking.
-You can check for leaking by running a hose with running water in the gutter.
+You can view the website and as stated by the experts you can check for leaking by running a hose with running water in the gutter.

 Windows, Doors and Thresholds – Inspect these areas and fill any cracks or holes with caulk.